Grade & Credit Point System

 Grade of W or F following the Automatic W Deadline

-At the conclusion of each term, a Grade Record with Context Grades is available for download in a print-ready format via the website grades.indiana.edu for all students enrolled at Indiana University Bloomington.
+At the conclusion of each term, a Context Grade Report is available for download in a print-ready format via the website grades.indiana.edu for all students enrolled at Indiana University Bloomington.

 The Student Program GPA is calculated according to the rules determined by the student's academic program as of the DATE ISSUED date, which appears in the upper left hand corner.
 This GPA is subject to change whenever the student changes program.
 The cumulative Program GPA statistics are based on the student's last active program at that career level.

 On the Context Grade Report, the Context Grade and Grade Distribution information for each class in which a student was enrolled appears on the Context Grade Report to the right of the course title.

 If at least five students received a GPA grade (A+ through F) in a section, an index will appear beneath the course grade on the Context Grade Report.
 This index indicates the number of students in the course who received the same grade or higher compared to the total number of student in the section who received GPA grades.
 Asterisks will be displayed in this area if the student received a non-GPA grade, if fewer than five students in the class received GPA grades, or if the student's grade was received or changed after the Context Effective Date (the date on which context information for the semester was compiled).

 The Context Grade Report provides the Context Effective Date, the Grade Distribution, Class GPA, Percentage of Majors, and Average Student GPA for each section.
 This information is not provided if fewer than five students were enrolled in the course section, or if GPA grades were awarded and fewer than five students received GPA grades.

 Grade Distribution shows the number of students in the course section receiving each of the possible grades that can be awarded.